Redalligator291/Redalligator291/README.md

 <!-- ...existing code... -->
 # Hi — I’m Kavin Ramadoss

-High school student · Researcher · Machine Learning enthusiast · Programmer · Biomedical researcher in the fieed of Malaria and Demnentia.
+High school student · Researcher · Machine Learning enthusiast · Programmer · Biomedical researcher in the field of Malaria and Dementia.

 ## About
 I work at the intersection of machine learning and biomedical research, building practical projects, learning new techniques, and sharing knowledge.
-I collaborate with University of Missouri and CalTech.
+I collaborate with the University of Missouri and Caltech.

 ## Skills
 - Python, PyTorch, TensorFlow